Dedication & Preface — Opening Blind Eyes | Christ the True Light

 — 1 Peter 1:11 (NKJV)

 That same Spirit spoke to Moses at the burning bush.
 That same Spirit spoke through Isaiah, through Ezekiel, through every prophet.
 And 1 Peter 1:11 names Him — Christ.
 That same Spirit fully revealed Himself — without measure — in Jesus of Nazareth.
+He didn’t just show up when Jesus arrived.
+He had been naming Himself through the prophets for centuries before the manger existed.

 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things were made through Him, and without Him nothing was made that was made.